 The Company has reviewed new and revised accounting pronouncements that have been issued.
-The Company has not yet early adopted any standards and is currently evaluating the impact, if any, that the standards not yet in effect might have on its financial statements.
+The Company has not adopted any standards that are not in effect and is currently evaluating the impact, if any, that these standards not yet in effect might have on its financial statements.
 Those that may be applicable to the Company are as follows: